James Anderson closes in on 600 Test wickets before bad light frustrates England

 By that point he had already seen three catches go down in the space of 10 deliveries, Azhar spilled by Rory Burns and Stuart Broad while Zak Crawley grassed Mohammad Abbas.

-England’s fielders might well have been hindered by the fading visibility, with the floodlights at the Ageas Bowl clearly taking over in the middle, and, once England enforced the follow-on with a towering 310 run lead, it was the dark skies which stopped them going again.
+England’s fielders might well have been hindered by the fading visibility, with the floodlights at the Ageas Bowl clearly taking over in the middle, and, once the hosts enforced the follow-on with a towering 310-run lead, it was the dark skies which stopped them going again.

 Both teams had returned to the field, with Anderson desperate to get another chance at the top order, but umpires Michael Gough and Richard Illingworth could not allow them to begin the innings.